Execute Sample Model#

 vart_ml_demoapplication includes software-based pre- and post-processing for the ResNet50 model.For custom models, you need to tailor this application with your own pre- and post-processing implementations.

 channelOrder is BGR (by default) as the example model (ResNet50) is trained with BGR format.
-You need to change it based on the format that your model is trained on.
+You need to change it based on your model’s training format.

 The VART Runner application employs OpenCV libraries (executed on the APU) for image decoding and pre-processing, which encompasses operations such as resizing, color-space conversion, and normalization.
 The following section discusses the End-to-End (X+ML) application that leverages X components for accelerated pre- and post-processing, in conjunction with the ML component for inference.